Anita Wilson (archivist)

-Anita Wilson (born England 1943, died Surrey, England, 15 August 2006) was the first archivist/librarian for the Government of Tuvalu, as well as archivist for the Government of Hong Kong and the British royal family.
+Anita Wilson (1943 - 15 August 2006) was the first archivist/librarian for the Government of Tuvalu, as well as archivist for the Government of Hong Kong and the British royal family.

 Personal life and education

 Born Anita Smith, she married John F Wilson in Sutton Coldfield in 1967.
 They divorced in 1998.
 Wilson attended Doncaster Girls’ High School.
 She read history at University of Manchester graduating with a BA (Hons) in history in the mid-1960s.
 She subsequently completed a postgraduate secretarial course and a Diploma in Archive Administration.
 She earned a master's degree in Archive Studies from University College London in 1983.
 Wilson was a committed Christian Scientist and keen choir member.

 Work and travel

 England

 In 1966 Wilson was a researcher at the Labour Party headquarters in Westminster.
 After moving to Sutton Coldfield, she taught until 1971, when she joined the Council for Education in World Citizenship, briefly returning to teaching in 1975.
 She also worked as a school and university librarian.